 What is Financial Due Diligence, and Why Do You Need to Do It?

-The residential real estate market in Canada has been feverish since the new year.
+The residential real estate market in Canada has been feverish for the past few years.
 People are eager to make winning offers on homes—tackling their home buying competitors with big offers and speedy transactions.

-Katerina Georgieva of CBC reports that home inspectors are “calling for legislation to regulate their industry to ensure consumers are protected.”
+Katerina Georgieva of CBC reported that home inspectors were “calling for legislation to regulate their industry to ensure consumers are protected.”

 Forgoing inspection is a serious and senseless risk; “it's like playing Russian Roulette with your finances and your home's finances and your family's finances.”
 Inkster states that “he frequently gets calls from recent home buyers...requesting an inspection after a sale has gone through because they weren't able to get one beforehand…”